JosephLai241/The-Struggle/README.md

     + Deploying with Travis CI.
     + *Scary fast*.
 * **August 4, 2021:** v2.0.1.
-    + Prompts would end with a newline character, so user-entered data would appear on a new line underneath the prompt.
-This release modifies the prompts so that they are inline with user-entered data.
+    + Previously, prompts would end with a newline character, so user-entered data would appear on a new line underneath the prompt.
+They are now inline with user-entered data.
+    + Added a new flag, `-s`/`--search`, to search for an existing job.
+    + Formatting and refactoring throughout the source code.

 # Why Rust?